reckoning-machines/constitutional-coherence/README.md

 # Constitutional Coherence: a working reference

+I'm a former pm / analyst now builder of institutional research and trading systems.
+You can reach me at jedgore@reckoningmachines.com

-A small, runnable implementation of the framework set out in [An Agentic Coding Proposal: Constitutional Coherence](https://reckoningmachines.substack.com/p/an-agentic-coding-proposal-constitutional).
+This repo is a small, runnable implementation of the framework set out in [An Agentic Coding Proposal: Constitutional Coherence](https://reckoningmachines.substack.com/p/an-agentic-coding-proposal-constitutional).

 The essay argues that once code is cheap to produce, the binding constraint is